pratik-nagelia/Jugaad-Python-scripts/README.md

   4. Write all your username & passwords in the format "username" : "password" in a text file and save it with db.txt file.

 In order to have a headless support , one can try headless browser, PhantomJs ,simply by initialising, webdriver.PhantomJS()

+# Excel Automation
+The methodology used can be found here : https://automatetheboringstuff.com